CatMKennedy/API-explore/README.md

 If an error happens (e.g. country does not exist), the correct HTTP error should be returned.
 Error handling is still being improved.

-To add, modify or delete a country - use command line with cURL.
+To add, modify or delete a country (using POST, PUT or DELETE) - use command line with cURL.

 Example: create a new entry: